 Note: the export function is only available to premium users.
 To learn more about Dearoom Premium or request a trial access, click here.

 - An export window will appear, allowing you to select the data columns you need e.g. website, Dealroom URL.
+TIPS: If you tick Save selection by default at the bottom of the window, your chosen columns will be saved for future exports.

 - You can then export your search results as a CSV or Excel (.xlsx) file.